abhishek9sharma/patch-tracer.github.io/Experimental Data/Empirical Study/README.md

 ##### Update

-We release the datasets here.
-And We hope it can be a basis for possible follow-up research, which requires accurate mapping between CVEs and patches.
-Although we have tried best to ensure its accuracy, mistakes still be possible.
-If you find anything wrong, please kindly report an issue.
-So many thanks for your effort!
-Let's maintain it together 😄.
+We have made the datasets publicly available.
+And We hope it can be a basis for possible follow-up researches, which require accurate mapping between CVEs and patches.

+If you have any questions or issues, please feel free to report an issue.
+We will continue to maintain these datasets.
+So many thanks for your feedback😄.